antpher/regex-tutorial/Develop/gist-template.md

 ### OR Operator

+The OR operator, |, is used to match characters of either the left or the right of the | operator.

 ### Character Classes

+A character class allows you to match any symbol from a certain character set such as \d which turns a phone number with special characters such as (, ), and - into a plain text number.

 ### Flags

+Flags are tokens that modify its behavior of searching.
+The i flag makes the expression search case-insensitively. g makes the expression search for all occurences.

 ### Grouping and Capturing

+Grouping and capturing expresssions are a way to treat multiple characters as a single unit.
+((A)(B(C)))

 ### Bracket Expressions

+A bracket expression is either a matching list expression or a non-matching list expression.
+[:alnum:] is also the same as [0-9a-zA-3]

 ### Greedy and Lazy Match

+A greedy match matches the longest possible string while a lazy match matches the shortest possible string.

 ### Boundaries

+A word boundary is a postion between /w and /W (non-word character), or at the beginning or end of a string.

 ### Back-references

+A backreference identifies a previously matched group and looks for exactly the same text again.

 ### Look-ahead and Look-behind

+Lookahead asserts that what immediately follows the current position is an uppercase letter while the lookbehind asserts that what immediately precedes the current position is a lowercase letter.
+Lookahead (?=foo)
+Lookbehind (?<=foo)

 ## Author